-{\it The $r$-ary tree graph---} In the following, we show how the method works for another prominent topology, i.e., the $r$-ary tree graphs \cite{book_graphs}.
-These are characterized by the number of connections that stem from each node, $r$, and the distance between the center and the most distant node, $h$, see Fig.~\ref{fig:fig1}(d).
-Since the number of nodes for the $k$-th layer is $r^k$, the total number $L$ is
+In the following, we demonstrate how the method works for another prominent topology, the $r$-ary tree graphs~\cite{book_graphs}.
+These graphs are characterized by the number of links emanating from each node, $r$, and the distance between the center and the most distant node, $h$, see Fig.~\ref{fig:fig1}(d).
+Since the number of nodes in the $k$-th layer is $r^k$, the total number $L$ is

-The analysis of quantum correlations in this system is most efficient when first considering subsystems of star graphs, denoted by shaded areas in Fig.~\ref{fig:fig1}(d).
-Each such star graph, when disregarding its connections to other layers, forms a GHZ state
+Analyzing quantum correlations in this system is most efficient when we first consider the star graphs in the shaded areas in Fig.~\ref{fig:fig1}(d).
+Each star graph, disregarding its connections to other layers, forms a GHZ state

-There are $r^k$ such GHZ states for the the $k$\th layer, formed formed at every second $k$, i.e., for $k=1,3,5\ldots$.
+There are $r^k$ GHZ states for the $k$\th layer, formed at every second $k$, i.e., for $k=1,3,5\ldots$.
 Tree graphs with even and odd $r$ and $h$ should be considered separately because each coupling of the $\ket{1_z}$ component of the $(k+2)$\th GHZ state flips the $\ket{1_x}$'s of the $k$\th one.
-If $r$ is even ($e$), these flippings bring the state back to $\ket{1_x}$ while if it is odd ($o$), the outcome is $\ket{0_x}$.
-This drastically reduces the GHZ coherence, giving respectively for even $h$
+If $r$ is even ($e$), these flips return state to $\ket{1_x}$ while if it is odd ($o$), the result is $\ket{0_x}$.
+This drastically reduces the GHZ coherence.
+For even $h$ the result is

-Because the growth of $\gamma_{e,o}$ with $r,h$ is smaller than growth of total number of nodes $L(r,h)$, Eq.\eqref{eq.numb}, we conclude that multi-branch trees are charaterized by very high depth of multi-partite entanglement and Bell correlations, see Eqs~\eqref{eq.depth.e} and~\eqref{eq.depth.b}.
-Addition of another layer $h\rightarrow h+1$, that does not form a set of GHZ states [those nodes outside the red dahsed cirrcle in Fig.~\ref{fig:fig1}(d)], does not change the GHZ coherence of the tree graph.
-Hence, expressions for $\gamma_{e/o}$ hold~\cite{supp}.
-Crucially, in the even-$r$ case, the depth of quantum correlations is macroscopic, as $\gamma_e/L(r,h)\simeq1$ for large $r$ or $h$.
-When $r$ is odd $\gamma_o/L(r,h)\simeq r^{-2}$ which is small for large $r$.
-In both cases, according to Eqs~\eqref{eq.depth.e} and~\eqref{eq.depth.b}, the entanglement and Bell correlations extend over the most of the system.
+Since the growth of $\gamma_{e,o}$ with $r$ and $h$ is smaller than the growth of the total number of nodes $L(r,h)$, Eq.\eqref{eq.numb}, we conclude that multi-branch trees are characterized by low $k$-locality/separability, see Eqs~\eqref{eq.depth.b} and~\eqref{eq.depth.en}.
+Adding another layer $h\rightarrow h+1$, that does not form a set of GHZ states [the nodes outside the red dashed circle in Fig.~\ref{fig:fig1}(d)], does not change the GHZ coherence of the tree graph.
+Therefore, the expressions for $\gamma_{e/o}$ hold.
+Crucially, when $r$ is odd $\gamma_o/L(r,h)\simeq r^{-2}$ which is small for large $r$~\cite{supp}.
+This implies strong quantum correlations, see Eqs~\eqref{eq.depth.b} and~\eqref{eq.depth.en}.